nichoth/roo/README.md

 ## todo

 * should do better form validation on the edit/create forms.
-  - validate the SSN -- should be only numeric
+  - validate the SSN -- should be only numeric, 9 digits
   - validate that the names are alphabet letters
   - validate that the occupation name is alpha-numeric
 * should display the SSN better.
 You could show it with hyphens: `123-12-1234`